-Following is the 54th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 54th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 5 – “Law Firms and Associations,” focusing on financial arrangements with non-lawyers.
 This Rule of Professional Conduct, as revised, is as follows:

 Rule 5.4 Financial and Similar Arrangements with Non-Lawyers